speedb-io/documentation/rocksdb-basics.md

 Because each SST file is immutable and we cannot just punch holes in existing SST files, to support key deletion, LSM stores employ a technique called tomb-stoning

-A tombstone is a special record which only contains a key (without value) indicating that the key is deleted
+A tombstone is a special record that only contains a key (without value) indicating that the key is deleted

 A tombstone is said to “cover” an existing key record because a read always checks newer data first, so when a tombstone is encountered the read can complete immediately, knowing that the key was deleted